Financial Aid FAQ

 The main reasons for being selected for verification include that you were chosen randomly, the FAFSA you submitted was incomplete, your FAFSA contains estimated information or the data you provided on the FAFSA is inconsistent.
 Verification is a federal regulation.
 Students who are selected for verification are not being punished; rather, verification prevents ineligible students from receiving aid by reporting false information and ensures that eligible students receive all of the aid for which they are qualified.

-What do I have to submit and where do I send it?
+What do I have to submit?

 Once you are selected for verification all required documents will be listed on your NetPartner account.
 The following is a list of documents that may be required, but additional documents may also be required.